pinecone-io/go-pinecone/README.md

 		fmt.Println("Successfully created a new Client object!")
 	}

-	// To scale the size of your pods from "x2" to "x4" (only applicable to pod-based indexes):
+	// To scale the size of your pods-based index from "x2" to "x4":
-	_, err := pc.ConfigureIndex(ctx, "my-index", "p1.x4", nil)
+	_, err := pc.ConfigureIndex(ctx, "my-pod-index", &ConfigureIndexParams{PodType: "p1.x4"})
 	if err != nil {
 		fmt.Printf("Failed to configure index: %v\n", err)
 	}

-	// To scale the number of replicas from 2 to 4 (only applicable to pod-based indexes):
+	// To scale the number of replicas to 4:
-	_, err := pc.ConfigureIndex(ctx, "my-index", nil, 4)
+	_, err := pc.ConfigureIndex(ctx, "my-pod-index", &ConfigureIndexParams{Replicas: 4})
 	if err != nil {
 		fmt.Printf("Failed to configure index: %v\n", err)
 	}

-	// To configure deletion protection (applicable to both pod-based and serverless indexes):
+	// To scale both the size of your pods and the number of replicas:
+	_, err := pc.ConfigureIndex(ctx, "my-pod-index", &ConfigureIndexParams{PodType: "p1.x4", Replicas: 4})
+	if err != nil {
+		fmt.Printf("Failed to configure index: %v\n", err)
+	}

+	// To enable deletion protection:
-	_, err := pc.ConfigureIndex(ctx, "my-index", nil, nil, true)
+	_, err := pc.ConfigureIndex(ctx, "my-index", &ConfigureIndexParams{DeletionProtection: "enabled"})
 	if err != nil {
 		fmt.Printf("Failed to configure index: %v\n", err)
 	}